 In 1995, the people of Wells Township, Pennsylvania tried something new.
 Their story, and many more to follow, is one of revolutionary self-governance.
 This small town of 500 gathered together to exercise their right to self-government and created local law banning outright the large toxic lakes of hog waste threatening their farmlands and livelihoods.

-In November of 2011, also in Pennsylvania, in response to a new state law that has granted extraordinary powers to gas companies and to state regulators, State College became the first place in the nation to pass a Community Bill of Rights and Natural Gas Fracking Ban by a popular vote.
-To date, 150 communities in six eastern states have successfully passed local ordinances that strip corporations of all their so called “rights” while enshrining the right of people to govern themselves locally.
+In November of 2011, also in Pennsylvania, in response to a new state law that granted extraordinary powers to gas companies and to state regulators, State College became the first place in the nation to pass a Community Bill of Rights and a Natural Gas Fracking Ban by a popular vote.
+To date, 150 communities in six eastern states have successfully passed local ordinances that strip corporations of all their so called “rights”, while enshrining the right of people to govern themselves locally.

 At our Summer 2012 community potluck, 5th generation farmer Clint Lindsey described how he is helping craft a Community-Rights-based ordinance for the May 2013 county ballot that would ban GMO agriculture in Benton County.
 Currently working for Greenwillow Grains, Clint is a board member of Ten Rivers Food Web and a steering committee member of Benton County Community Rights Coalition.